Gracht

 Gracht (/nl/; plural: grachten) is a Dutch word for a canal within a city.

-Grachten often have a round shape, and form a circle around the city cores in the Netherlands, Belgium, and northern Germany.
+Often, Grachten encircle city centres in the Netherlands, Belgium, and Northern Germany.
 Outside the Netherlands, the word grachten mostly refers to the city canals of Amsterdam (for which it is well known) and also Utrecht, Leiden and The Hague.
 The Koninginnegracht in The Hague was conceived by King Willem I for the promotion of tourism in the early 19th century.
 Since 2009 the Willemsvaart once more offers tours over this gracht, to Scheveningen, known as "StrandRelax" or "BeachRelax", a unique stretch of sand between The Hague and the sea.

 Translation

 Amsterdam, the Netherlands' capital, is known for its UNESCO-listed Grachtengordel (literally: grachten belt).